Borris-in-Ossory: Buses

 The village is served by inter-urban bus links to Dublin, Limerick, Galway, Cork and Carlow, and a town link service connects nearby towns and villages.
 Long-distance bus passengers were once familiar with Borris-in-Ossory because it served as a refreshment stop, typically 15 minutes at a time.

 Rail

 Ballybrophy railway station is located approximately 5 km south of the village.
 The station is on the main Dublin-Cork railway line at its junction with the Limerick–Ballybrophy railway line.

 Education

 Convent of Mercy National School currently has five classrooms and is currently preparing plans for a new eight classroom school extension.
 The school was built in 1965.

 Religion

 Churches in the area include St. Canice's (Roman Catholic) and St. Mark's (Church of Ireland), which are both on Borris-in-Ossory's main street.

 Sport

 The local Gaelic Athletic Association (GAA) club is Borris-in-Ossory GAA.
 The Gaelic playing fields are located 1.5 km to the east of the village.
 The amenities include a playing pitch, dressing and meeting rooms.

 In 2011, the village's GAA club team and the nearby Kilcotton team were amalgamated into one team.

+Local soccer club, Grange United FC, also cater for the Borris-in-Ossory area.
+The playing fields are located in nearby village Killasmeestia.
+The club was revived in 2023 and currently participate in the NTD&L.